Retail as we knew it may be over. More than 12,200 stores closed permanently in 2020, a number that was likely exacerbated by the COVID-19 pandemic.

 Your credit score could be impacted by the store closing, but it hinges on the fate of your credit card and whether you’re carrying a balance.
 Your credit score will be most impacted if your card account is closed with a balance.
 Having a zero balance doesn’t exempt you from credit score damage, however.
 The available credit that had been factored into your overall credit utilization ratio and likely gave your score a boost will be smaller.
 If the amount you owe on your other credit accounts remains the same, this ratio will worsen.

 The fate of your store credit card account may be outside of your control, but you can still be proactive.
 Once you learn that a retailer behind a store credit card you carry is in trouble, check with customer service (online or by phone) for details about changes to card terms or rewards offers.
-If your card is closed, quickly pay off any balance you have to minimize damage to your credit score.
+If your card is closed, quickly pay off any balance you have, so you minimize damage to your credit score.